Photo by William Croall Photography

 STATMENT

-Fiona Byrne is an artist focused on how a greater connection with making, materials and things can reshape how we interact with the world.
-She works through objects to explore how we create and store knowledge.
-Her work delves into the concept of intelligence as an ecosystem which encompasses human and non-human nature.
+Fiona Byrne is an artist focused on how a greater connection with body, material and place can reshape how we interact with the world.
+Her practice explores the transformative potential of material engagement.
+She works through objects to explore how knowledge is created and stored, delving into the concept of intelligence as an ecosystem which encompasses human and more-than-human nature.
 This idea expands intelligence not just to plants and creatures, but also to things.
-As humans we continually make and re make our world and are in turn, shaped by these manifestations.

-Her personal connection with material and skills is hugely important.
+Her personal connection with material and tactic skills is hugely important.
 It feeds into the concepts behind her practice.
-The direct interaction with the making process embeds these objects with a residue, a memory of the knowledge and skills that led to their creation.
+The direct interaction with the making process imbues the work with a residue, a memory of the knowledge that led to its creation.